Penelope is a great fit for many different organizations across the social and human services world.

 But this is not an exhaustive list.

-To be honest, every single organization that uses Penelope operates in a unique way and so, just like snowflakes, no two Penelope client databases are alike.
+To be honest, every single organization that uses Penelope operates in a unique way and so, just like sets of fingerprints, no two Penelope client databases are alike.

 That said, there are many large organizations with independent offices around the country (or the continent) who can benefit from using a comprehensive case management software solution like Penelope, thanks to the common dataset, ease of reporting, and web-based mobility it can provide.